 This event will focus on safety first.

-None of us will ever be as accomplished as the pro shooters who will be leading the camp.
+None of us will ever be as accomplished as the pro shooters who lead the camp.
 In my opinion, when it comes to the shooting sports your only competition is you.
 It does not matter who is the fastest or what their times may be, your goal is to be better than you were yesterday.

 The group of pros we have lined up are currently some of the best 3-Gun and pistol shoots in the nation.
 Having an opportunity for them to give you little tips that could make you better is quite the opportunity.

 That being said, this event is for those with a firm grasp of the fundamentals and are comfortable drawing from the holster in a safe manner.
 It does not matter if you have never shot a 3-Gun competition before.
 This group of pros will give you the fundamentals to really get into the game.
 If you currently shoot 3-Gun, this is an opportunity for you to get some tips from those who have some titles under their belt to help you get better.

 The last day will be a skills competition, putting teams and individuals against one another in a shoot-off for speed.
 The old adage amongst shooters is, "slow is smooth and smooth is fast."
 You cannot miss fast enough, so focus on being accurate and have fun.

 If this is you, by all means join us.